cara-tm/pat_text/README.md

 ## Attributes

 * `items` (string): a pair items list, comma separated, of entries by translations (e.g. `items="en Hello World!, fr Salut les geeks !"`).
-First 2 letters are the identifer for the corresponding lang (ISO2); each translations are comma separated.
+First 2 letters are the identifer for the corresponding lang (ISO2) followed by a space (required) then the translated string (required); each translations are comma separated.
 Default: none (but shows: "Nothing to display 😢").
 * `lang` (string): the 2 letters of the country for the corresponding translation to display (ISO2) in the current context (i.e. page templates or forms).

 ## Use of quotes into attribute